rbickne/application/README.md

-My Personal Programmer is a code-free Windows development tool designed for application development including teaching new developers basic programming logic and event-driven learning.
+My Personal Programmer is a code-free Windows development tool designed for application development including teaching new developers and students basic programming logic and
+event-driven learning.
 Making this tool available on GitHub to help programmers and non-programmers write applications quickly while learning End-User computing techniques without spending extra time learning a specific programming language.
 This tool incorporates already developed engines inside